 The salsa community has two main styles.
 Cuban and crossbody.
 Because there are only a few timba songs I would appreciate, and body movement is not my friend at all, I know nothing about the first part of the community.

 From outside, salsa cubana community feels to me like people want to learn quickly few moves and have fun.
-It’s easy to learn few patterns and newbies can quickly dance as well.
-People already dancing have no problem to teach new faces whole night at the party.
+It’s easy to learn a few patterns, and newbies can quickly dance as well.
+People already dancing have no problem to teach new faces a whole night at the party.
 (But I suspect, at least men, that they do that to have sex with new girls.
 Which is valid for any group of people anyway. :-D)

 On the other hand, there is a cross body, aka linea.
 Actually, this salsa has two parts, on1 aka LA and on2, aka NY, aka mambo.
 As the names suggest, it emerged by combining salsa from South in cities Los Angeles and New York with other ingredients already available in the United States, such as jazz.

 White people are not as good in body movement as black people, an important detail which also helped to transform salsa in a way it was transformed: less body movement and more of all different patterns.
 Cuban dancers have fun by moving to the music, and linea dancers have fun by making patterns (hopefully to the music).

 It took a few years, but then salsa started to be very popular and also came to Europe as well.
 It was something new, fresh, exciting.
 It was still fun.
 Many people have joined, and everything went well.
 Until the time it wasn’t new but common.

 To keep some challenge, it became more about faster and crazier patterns.
 I would say an alternative to a gym in some cases.
 Another challenge was to show off instead of social dance.
 Those changes are not compatible with having fun, and therefore fun started to disappear.